Q. I understand that Nestlé Waters Canada is drawing water in British Columbia and is not paying for it. Is that correct?

 Q. A statement was recently made online that Nestlé Waters Canada is depleting the local water supply through one of its wells in Hillsburgh, Ontario.
 Is this factual?

 A. This statement is false.
-Since establishing operations in Hillsburgh in 2000, Nestlé Waters Canada is one of a very few water‐drawers in the Grand River watershed that has always complied with requests by Grand River Conservation Authority to voluntarily reduce water usage during Level 1 and Level 2 drought levels.
-On the three occasions in 2007 and 2012 where these drought levels were declared in Hillsburgh, Nestlé Waters voluntarily reduced its draws.
+Since establishing operations in Hillsburgh in 2000, Nestlé Waters Canada is one of a very few water-drawers in the Grand River watershed that has always complied with requests by Grand River Conservation Authority to voluntarily reduce water usage during Level 1 and Level 2 drought declarations.
+On three occasions in 2007 and 2012 where these drought levels were declared in Hillsburgh, Nestlé Waters voluntarily reduced its draws.
 The Company plans to continue to comply with each and every one of these requests, in future.
 In the view of its own hydro-geologist as well as hydro-geologists employed by surrounding municipalities, the GRCA and Ontario Ministry of Environment, the well has had no adverse impact on surrounding residential or municipal wells, nearby rivers, lakes and streams or adjacent flora and fauna during drought and non-drought events over the last 13 years.
 Through an administrative misunderstanding between GRCA and OMOE last fall, this voluntary request became a mandatory requirement that was included in one of the Company’s permits to take water.
 No other municipal or commercial water users in the watershed would be required to comply in the event of drought except Nestlé Waters, even though many of them draw considerably more water.
-Other than the fact that GRCA established its protocol to deal with surface water levels and Nestlé Waters draws its water from deep underground sources where there is little hydro‐geological connection with rivers and lakes, the issue comes down to a matter of fairness.
-OMOE and Nestlé Waters have since reached a tentative agreement on this matter – and the Ontario Environmental Tribunal recently ruled that draft settlement should be reviewed at a full hearing.
-The Company is currently reviewing that decision.
+Other than the fact that GRCA established its protocol to deal with surface water levels and Nestlé Waters draws its water from deep underground sources where there is little hydro-geological connection with rivers and lakes, the issue comes down to a matter of fairness.
+OMOE and Nestle Waters reached a tentative agreement on this matter – and the Ontario Environment Review Tribunal recently ruled that draft settlement should be reviewed at a full hearing.
+We decided not to proceed because of the cost associated with a full hearing.
+However, we will give consideration to doing additional hydrogeological research in future related to potential impacts during a drought, should one occur over the remaining three years of the permit.
+To date, our use of the spike rate during the past summer found no discernible water level response in on and off-site overburden monitoring locations and no apparent hydraulic connection between the overburden and bedrock.

 Q. Energy consumption in the production and distribution of bottled water contributes to global warming.
 By using tap water we can help to reduce our carbon footprint.